borjapetit/fortran_toolkit/docs/simplex.md

   integer      , intent(in) , optional :: itermax     ! max number of functione valuations
   integer      , intent(in) , optional :: iprint      ! indicator for printing behaviour
 ```

+This subroutine applies the Nelder-Mead algorithm (click [here](https://en.wikipedia.org/wiki/Nelder–Mead_method) for more information).

 **Note**: for constrained optimization problems, one can make use of the [```normalize and denormalize```](normalize.md) subroutines.